lazaronixon/react-native-turbolinks/README.md

 ### Installation Android
 Change the variables below on `/android/app/build.gradle`:
-- compileSdkVersion 25
+- compileSdkVersion 24
-- buildToolsVersion "25.0.3"
+- buildToolsVersion "24.0.3"
 - minSdkVersion 19
+- targetSdkVersion 24

 ### Warning
 This component only applies to projects made with react-native init or to those made with Create React Native App which have since ejected.
 For more information about ejecting, please see the ![guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md) on the Create React Native App repository.